TREC-LAB/ros_darwin/src/darwin_description/urdf/README.md

 | <link name = "child">
 | </link>
 ```
 From this structure, you can understand the whole urdf structure easily.
-And that's where [link](http://xml-copy-editor.sourceforge.net/) XML copy editor shows up!
+And that's where [XML Copy Editor](http://xml-copy-editor.sourceforge.net/) shows up!